 I've never been a huge fan of Wes Anderson's films: the more formalistic and stylized they got, the less they interested me.
-But I do enjoy stop-motion animation, and it seems to be a fine fit for Anderson's obsessively detailed visual sense, where he can finally have his characters do exactly as he pleases - because they are literally puppets.… read more!
+But I do enjoy stop-motion animation, and it turns out to be a good fit for Anderson's OCD visual style, where he can finally have his characters do exactly as he pleases, because they are literally puppets; in… read more!

 Movies Directed by Wes Anderson (in alphabetical order)